 Have your say - upcoming consultations with Aboriginal and Torres Strait Islander communities

 The Commission continues to meet with Aboriginal and Torres Strait Islander communities across the State.
-It is important that First Nations perspectives are heard and reflected in the Commission's findings and recommendations and we encourage all Aboriginal people to participate.
+It is important that Aboriginal perspectives are heard and reflected in the Commission's findings and recommendations and we encourage all Aboriginal people to participate.

 Consultations provide an opportunity for Aboriginal communities to come together, be heard and have their say on what could be done to better protect children from sexual abuse.
 The Commission is focusing on child sexual abuse in government institution, such as hospitals, public schools, youth detention centres and out-of-home care.